jorvlan/open-visualizations/README.md

 ### 2021
 <pre>
-- Mosley, P.E., et al., A randomised, double-blind, s sham-controlled trial of deep brain stimulation of the bed nucleus of the stria terminalis for treatment-resistant obsessive-compulsive disorder.
+- Mosley, P.E., et al., A randomised, double-blind, sham-controlled trial of deep brain stimulation of the bed nucleus of the stria terminalis for treatment-resistant obsessive-compulsive disorder.
     <b>Translational Psychiatry</b>.
 11, 190 (2021).